ParisNeo/chatgpt-personality-selector/README.md

 # Disclamer
-Chatgpt is a language model trained with a large set of data, but nontheless, it is not really a person and may give wrong and missleading outputs.
-Use it at your own risk.
-Do not use its advises to make financial or medical decisions as it may be wrong even if it sounds real.
-This is intended to help and not to replace humans and real professionals.
+ChatGPT is a highly advanced language model that has been trained with a vast amount of data, however, it is important to note that it is not a human being and may provide incorrect or misleading outputs.
+It should be used with caution and not for making critical decisions such as financial or medical choices, as it may not always be reliable despite its sophisticated capabilities.
+The purpose of this tool is to assist and augment human capabilities, rather than replace them.
+It is recommended to always consult with a qualified professional before making any important decisions.